Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: B. Symmetries of the Liouvillian

 We note that, for the PXP model, we cannot find a $\mathcal{T}_-$ operator that satisfies Eq.~(\ref{eq:tplusminus}).
-Without $\mathcal{T}_-$ symmetry, the Liouvillean spectrum is intrinsically asymmetric about the imaginary axis~\cite{PhysRevX.13.031019}, as confirmed by the numerical simulations.
+Without $\mathcal{T}_-$ symmetry, the Liouvillian spectrum is intrinsically asymmetric about the imaginary axis~\cite{PhysRevX.13.031019}, as confirmed by the numerical simulations.